Hoverbear/hoverbear.org/content/codex/development/environments/bazzite.md

 ## "Developer mode"

-There is a [`bazzite-dx`](github.com/ublue-os/bazzite-dx) variant that includes a native VSCode (possibly desirable, at time of writing the FlatPak was broken.)
+There is a [`bazzite-dx`](github.com/ublue-os/bazzite-dx) variant that includes a native VSCode.
+(This is possibly desirable, at time of writing the FlatPak was broken...)

 On the KDE variant you can probably just run: